mindprocessor/timetracking/README.md

 Edit the config.toml.txt file to config.toml file

 ## Creating the database
-Replace setting value in config.toml file for you mysql settings
+Replace setting value in config.toml file for your mysql settings

 Run createdb.py